 Surprisingly enough, sweet potatoes weren’t present on the first Thanksgiving.
 Sweet potatoes are native to Central and South America and colonists from Europe introduced the spuds to the new world.
 The first time sweet potatoes and marshmallows are mentioned together is in 1917, in a recipe booklet published by the Angelus Marshmallow company.

 Sweet potato casserole with pecans is a recipe that originated in the South, and early variations of the recipe included different ingredients like cream or milk.
-This sweet potato casserole recipe is a variation of the Southern version, made with pure maple syrup and chopped walnuts.
+This Southern sweet potato casserole recipe is my belove family recipe, made with brown sugar, maple syrup, buttermilk, and crunchy pecans.

 While you may see "yams" for sale in many American markets, they are almost always sweet potatoes that are labeled yams.
 Real yams are mainly used in Caribbean and West African cooking.